top of page

 Histamine are a part of daily life as a human.
 Water coming in to the sink is to be expected!
 But the ability to turn off the tap should also be expected, as should a functioning drain at the bottom of the sink.
 There should be some wiggle room in there to take in a bit more water, and then move it out in a timely fashion.

-See, histamine troubles arise when your sink is full, and starts to overflow.
+When histamine troubles arise, this is when your sink is full, and starts to overflow.

-The overflow happens when the migraines show up; when the acid reflux starts to rear its ugly head.
+The overflow happens when the migraines are around; when the acid reflux starts to rear its ugly head; when your chronic pain issues worsen; when your tinnitus is through the roof.
 The overflow of water is when your own personal histamine troubles show up – and this is a unique thing for every individual.

 You can think of this enzyme, when functioning, like a really efficient drain at the bottom of the sink.
 You'll not experience an overflow when this is in good shape.